RSachinShetty/scenario-examples/Storage-10%/sa-cr-crb-1/step1/q.md

 <br>

-The deployment named `video-app` has experienced multiple rolling updates and rollbacks.
-Your task is to total revision of this deployment and record the image name used in `3rd` revision to file `app-file.txt` in this format `REVISION_TOTAL_COUNT,IMAGE_NAME`.
+Create a service account named `app-account`, a cluster role named `app-role-cka`, and a cluster role binding named `app-role-binding-cka`.
+Update the permissions of this service account so that it can `get` the `pods` only in the default namespace.